Thrips Frankliniella occidentalis

 There are several species of thrips that feed on cannabis.
 In cannabis production, the most common is the Western Flower Thrips, Frankliniella occidentalis.
 However, other similar thrips species like onion thrips and even Echinothrips have been found by cultivators.
 We will focus on the Western Flower thrips in this section.
 [Read More]

-Questions About Thrips
+FAQs About Thrips

 How do you know if you have Western Flower Thrips?